-1 dead in crash with ambulance in Orlando
+1 dead, 2 hurt in crash with ambulance in Orlando

 There is no obvious structural damage to the building, police said.

-Edgewater Drive is closed northbound at West Princeton Street and southbound at Vassar Street.
-West Smith Street is closed at Ann Arbor Avenue.
+Edgewater Drive was closed northbound at West Princeton Street and southbound at Vassar Street, it reopened shortly before 11 a.m.
+Westbound Smith Street from Edgewater Drive is closed while crews work to repair a damaged power pole and wires.

 No other details have been released.